stevecalla/create-readme/README-draft.md

 -->
 ## Future Enhancements

-This app can be enhanced by (a) allowing the user to modify notes, (b) adding additional note fields such as date entered (as a default, due date, a status for each note (such as todo, in progress, complete) as an icon or drop down and more, (c) the ability to sort notes based on various criteria such as date due or status or using drag and drop functionality, (d) the ability to archive notes or group notes based on common tasks, and (e) more.
+This app can be enhanced by (a) using/adding dates such as created at, updated at, deleted at to track information by time, (b) add soft and hard delete options so users can recover changes if necessary, (c) add the ability to manage middle names, (d) add more fields for employees or roles such as employee salary, date of birth, social security number (secured in some manner), email address, position start date and more, (e) add ka secure password for the mysql database connection, and (f) add additional testing.
 <!--
 1. TBD
 2. TBD